vincenthopf/librelinks2/README.md

-# Librelinks
+# Idly.pro

-Librelinks is an open-source link in bio tool for everyone.
+Idly.pro is an open-source link in bio tool for everyone.

-The goal of Librelinks is to provide users with a platform that helps them to connect to their audience through a single link.
+The goal of Idly.pro is to provide users with a platform that helps them to connect to their audience through a single link.

 Official site: [https://librelinks.vercel.app](https://librelinks.vercel.app)

-An example Librelinks page: [https://librelinks.vercel.app/maayez](https://librelinks.vercel.app/maayez)
+An example Idly.pro page: [https://librelinks.vercel.app/maayez](https://librelinks.vercel.app/maayez)

 ## ⚒️ Demo